muriaga/WHMCS-TigoPesa/README.md

 ## Module Contents ##

-The structure of the Tigopesa merchant gateway module is as follows.
+The structure of the Tigopesa merchant gateway module is as follows;

 ```s
  modules/gateways/